KimikaTeorikoa/python-notes-tccm/contents/fundamentals.md

 For now, we will just say that objects are *pieces of memory, with values and sets of associated operations*.

-In Python, a variable is created when you assign a value to it.
+In Python, *a variable is created when you assign a value to it*.
 Assignment of a value to a variable is simply made using the equal operator (`=`) in statements like
 ```python